Nordix/nfqueue-loadbalancer/test/README.md

-To test performance with fragmentation we can't use the test container since it uses DNAT, we must setup an environment with Direct Server Return (DSR) and avoid all conntrack related settings.
+To test performance with fragmentation we can't use the test container since it uses DNAT, we must setup an environment with Direct Server Return (DSR) and avoid all conntrack related settings, and *uninstall openvswitch*!
 We must also use `nfqlb` with forwarding which will add an extra hop.

 <img src="performance-frag.svg" alt="Performance with frags" width="60%" />